Sparsity-driven weighted ensemble classifier: Introduction

-Others researchers proposed different approaches to find suitable weights for combining classifiers.
-For example, heuristic optimization techniques were used for this purpose \cite{Zhang2014Weighted,Sylvester2006Evolutionary}.
-While Zhang et al \cite{Zhang2014Weighted} proposed Differential Evolution, Sylvester and Chawla \cite{Sylvester2006Evolutionary} used genetic algorithms.
-These two methods do not model ensemble weight finding problem but they use output classification accuracy of whole ensemble for fitness function.
+Kuncheva and Rodriguez \cite{Kuncheva2014weighted} proposed a probabilistic framework for classifier ensembles.
+This framework shows relationships between four combiners: majority voting, weighted voting, recall voting, and naive bayes voting.
+According to the experiments of Kuncheva and Rodr{\'i}guez \cite{Kuncheva2014weighted} on 73 benchmark datasets, there is no definite best combiner among those four.
+These results conform to ``no free lunch theorem'' \cite{,Wolpert2002Supervised}.
+No universal classifier exists that is suitable for every problem.
+Numerous other methods has been proposed for finding weights to combine pre-trained classifiers, Table~\ref{table-Related}.
+Methods in Table~\ref{table-Related} are also summarized in Section~\ref{section-Related Works}.
+Similar to approaches in Table~\ref{table-Related}, main focus of this study is to present a new approach for finding weights in an ensemble that uses pre-trained classifiers using convex optimization techniques.

-Another common approach to ensemble classifiers is boosting.
-Most used boosting algorithm, Adaboost \cite{Freund1999short}, trains weak classifiers iteratively and adds them to ensemble.
+In the second categorization (b), ensemble construction and classifier construction affect each other.
+Adaboost \cite{Freund1999short} is a well known example for this categorization that trains weak classifiers iteratively and adds them to ensemble.
 Different from bagging, subset creation is not randomized in boosting.
-In each iteration, subsets are created according to previous iterations results, i.e miss-classified data in previous subsets are more likely included.
-In addition, every weak classifier is weighted according to their accuracy.
+At each iteration, subsets are obtained using results of previous iterations.
+That is miss-classified data in previous subsets are more likely included.
+In classifier ensemble, standard weighted majority voting is used.

-Other methods are also used to combine classifiers.
-Verma and Hassan \cite{Verma2011Hybrid} proposed a multi-layered hybrid method for classifier ensemble.
-First two layers uses Self Organising Map (SOM) and k-means to cluster data.
-Last layer uses Multi-Layer Perceptron (MLP) to fuse clusters.
-They generate parallel classifiers using this hybrid technique.
-Final decision is generated using majority voting approach.
-Maudes et al \cite{Maudes2011Random} use different projection methods to generate new features.
-Their new feature space size is generally higher than original feature space.
-They train base SVM classifiers using these new features and ensemble them using boosting techniques.

-Although using more classifiers increases generalization performance of ensemble classifier, this performance increase stops after a while and leads to accuracy reduction.
-To put it in another way, similar classifiers do not contribute to overall accuracy very much.
-This deficiency can be removed by increasing the classifier diversity \cite{Kuncheva2001Decision,Zhang2014Weighted,Kuncheva2003Measures}.
-Although classifier diversity has no accepted definition, it affects ensemble accuracy \cite{Kuncheva2003Measures}.
-However, the increase in ensemble size reduces classifier diversity which finally reduces classification accuracy \cite{Kuncheva2005Combining,Kuncheva2003Measures}.
-Therefore, improvement of diversity of classifiers is a challenge in ensemble classifier studies.